Borylene

 A borylene is the boron analogue of a carbene.
-The general structure is R-B: with R an organic residue and B a boron atom with two unshared electrons.
+The general structure is R-B: with R an organic moiety and B a boron atom with two unshared electrons.
 Borylenes are of academic interest in organoboron chemistry.
 A singlet ground state is predominant with boron having two vacant sp2 orbitals and one doubly occupied one.
 With just one additional substituent the boron is more electron deficient than the carbon atom in a carbene.
 For this reason stable borylenes are more uncommon than stable carbenes.
 Some borylenes such as boron monofluoride (BF) and boron monohydride (BH) the parent compound also known simply as borylene, have been detected in microwave spectroscopy and may exist in stars.
 Other borylenes exist as reactive intermediates and can only be inferred by chemical trapping.

 The first stable terminal borylene complex [(OC)5WBN(SiMe3)2] was reported by Holger Braunschweig et al. in 1998.
 In this compound a borylene is coordinated to a transition metal.
 Borylenes are also stabilized as Lewis base adducts, e.g. with a NHC carbene.
 Other strategies are the use of cyclic alkyl amino carbenes (CAACs) and other Lewis bases, and their use as bis-adducts.

 Free borylenes

 As discussed above, free borylenes have yet to be isolated, but they have been the subject of a number of computational studies and have investigated spectroscopically and experimentally.
-B-R (R = H, F, Cl, Br, I, NH2, C2H, Ph) have been observed via microwave or IR spectroscopy at low temperature via elaborate procedures.
+B-R (R=H, F, Cl, Br, I, NH2, C2H, Ph) have been observed via microwave or IR spectroscopy at low temperature via elaborate procedures.
 When generated as reactive intermediates, borylenes have been shown to activate strong C-C single bonds, yielding products analogous to an organometallic oxidative addition reaction.
 Most commonly, these are generated via reduction of an organoborane dichloride, but photolysis of other boranes can also afford short-lived borylene species.

 As might be expected, calculations have demonstrated that the HOMO is composed of the nonbonding electrons on boron (nσ-type, sp character).
 The LUMO and LUMO+1 are empty, orthogonal pπ-type orbitals and are degenerate in energy except in the case where R breaks the symmetry of the molecule, thus lifting the degeneracy.
 Unlike carbenes, which can exist in either singlet or triplet ground states, calculations have indicated that all yet-studied borylenes have a singlet ground spin state.
 The smallest singlet-triplet gap was calculated to be 8.2 kcal/mol for Me3Si-B. Aminoborylene (H2NB) is a slight exception to the above paradigm, as the nitrogen lone pair donates into an unoccupied boron p orbital.
 Thus, there is formally a double bond between boron and nitrogen; the π* combination of this interaction serves as the LUMO+1.